district09/robo-digipolis-helpers/README.md

   # should get symlinked to since the uploaded files are shared across releases.
   # See `symlinks` below.
   filesdir: '${remote.appdir}/files'
+  # Whether or not to create a backup (and corresponding restore task on
+  # rollback during deploy.
+  createbackup: true
   # The folder where to store backups that are created before running updates.
   backupsdir: '${remote.appdir}/backups'
   # The symlinks to create when deploying, in format target:link